Air Pollution Control Program

 With the revised standard, the first step in the implementation process is for EPA to designate all areas of the country either attainment/unclassifiable or nonattainment.
 As part of this process, states are allowed to submit boundary designation recommendations to EPA to be considered when EPA establishes the final boundary designations.
 The state's recommendations for area boundary designations under the 2012 annual PM2.5 NAAQS are available below:

 These boundary recommendations were submitted to EPA in December 2013.
-If EPA intends to modify the state's recommendations when making the final designations, they must submit a letter to the State indicating the modifications they intend to make and give the state a chance to respond to the letter prior to the finalization of designations.
-This is commonly referred to as the 120-day letter, and for the 2012 PM2.5 NAAQS, this letter is expected to be delivered to the State by August 14, 2014.
-EPA is anticipated to finalize designations by December 12, 2014.
+If EPA intends to modify the state's recommendations when making the final designations, they must submit a letter to the state indicating the modifications they intend to make and give the state a chance to respond to the letter prior to the finalization of designations.
+This is commonly referred to as the 120-day letter, and for the 2012 PM2.5 NAAQS, this letter is expected to be delivered to the state by Aug.
+14, 2014.
+EPA is anticipated to finalize designations by Dec.
+12, 2014.

 Information about past and present boundary designation processes for recently revised NAAQS are available on the NAAQS Boundary Designations webpage.

-After a new NAAQS is finalized, States have three years to develop an infrastructure SIP that demonstrates the State’s ability to implement, maintain, and enforce the NAAQS.
-Therefore, the infrastructure SIP for the newly revised PM2.5 NAAQS will be due to EPA in December 2015.
+After a new NAAQS is finalized, states have three years to develop an infrastructure State Implementation Plan that demonstrates the state’s ability to implement, maintain, and enforce the NAAQS.
+Therefore, the infrastructure State Implementation Plan for the newly revised PM2.5 NAAQS will be due to EPA in December 2015.